 Political decisions like the UK’s EU referendum or tax changes in the Buy To Let market will affect demand for properties as an investment.

-That was one of the reasons I still did not decide to buy a property in this town.
+That is one of the reasons why I still have not decided to buy a property in this town.